Neutrino pair annihilation driven jets from black-hole torus systems: Results

 \subsection{Isotropic relativistic outflow luminosity and energy}

 Figure~\ref{fig:reloutiso} shows the results of the isotropic relativistic outflow luminosity for $hw>100$ as a function of time (see also Table~\ref{tb:jetene}).
 Here, we only show the results for the models in which significant energy ($E_{\rm jet>100}>10^{47}\,{\rm erg}$) of the relativistic outflow is launched.
+We also exclude the result of MT03s095 here because the relativistic outflow is likely to be not well resolved.
 In general, the peak isotropic luminosity and the time scale, $t_\mathrm{iso}$ sustaining the luminosity more than 10\% of the peak value are in the ranges of $\sim 10^{51}$--$10^{52}\,{\rm erg/s}$ and $\sim 0.05$--$0.2\,{\rm s}$, respectively.
 The isotropic peak luminosity is $\sim 100$--$1000$ times larger than the actual peak luminosity reflecting the opening angle and resulting beaming correction.
 The time scale, $t_\mathrm{iso}$, is also longer by up to $50\%$ than that of the actual outflow luminosity, because the decrease in the opening angle in the late epoch helps sustaining the isotropic luminosity.

 Notably, a high isotropic outflow luminosity does not necessarily reflect a high intrinsic outflow luminosity.
 Among the models studied, those with a large torus mass (MT03s08) and high BH spin (MT01s095) have the largest isotropic luminosity with peak values exceeding $10^{52}\,{\rm erg/s}$.
 However, the model with a large torus mass only ranks second or fourth in the intrinsic relativistic outflow luminosity, and the model with a high BH spin only has moderate intrinsic luminosity.
 In contrast, the isotropic relativistic outflow luminosity of the models with a large BH mass and torus mass (MT02s08MB6 and MT02s08MB6v0025) is always smaller than that of the fiducial model (MT01s08) for $>25\,{\rm ms}$, although the intrinsic luminosity is the largest among the models studied in this paper.